 4. How much of a deposit do I need?

 Ask how much of a deposit the lender wants, and find out whether the size of the deposit affects the interest rate of the loan.
 Sometimes a lender will give you a better rate of interest if you put down a larger deposit.
 A smaller deposit may also mean that you have to pay a lenders mortgage insurance (LMI) premium.

 The quickest way to repay your mortgage and save money in interest is to make overpayments whenever possible.
 Double check your lender is happy for you to do this without penalty.
 Some lenders charge an admin fee to process the additional payment.
 Whilst you're on the subject of overpayments you should also find out whether your monthly payments adjust in line with any additional payments you make.

 6. What are the additional charges?

 The most common charges you'll run into when getting a home loan are valuation fees, application fees, and legal fees.
 It's not unusual for lenders to run special promotions where you get free valuation or help with fees.
 Ask if there are any additional charges, and find out whether they can be paid upfront or have to be added to your loan.

 7. What documents will I need to provide?

-Normally lenders need to see 3 - 4 months worth of bank statements, along with a couple of forms of I.D, and proof of your assets and liabilities.
+Normally lenders need to see three to four months' worth of bank statements, along with a couple of forms of I.D, and proof of your assets and liabilities.
 Ask whether your lender has any other requirements as this will speed up your application process.
 Read our home loan checklist for more information